awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 You can add, remove, and modify routes in the main route table\.
 You cannot create a more specific route than the local route\.
 You cannot delete the main route table, but you can replace the main route table with a custom subnet route table that you've created\.
 You cannot set a gateway route table as the main route table\.

 You can explicitly associate a subnet with the main route table, even if it's already implicitly associated\.
 You might want to do that if you change which table is the main route table\.
 When you change which table is the main route table, it also changes the default for additional new subnets, or for any subnets that are not explicitly associated with any other route table\.
-For more information, see [Replacing the Main Route Table](WorkWithRouteTables.md#Route_Replacing_Main_Table)\.
+For more information, see [Replacing the main route table](WorkWithRouteTables.md#Route_Replacing_Main_Table)\.

-### Custom Route Tables<a name="CustomRouteTables"></a>
+### Custom route tables<a name="CustomRouteTables"></a>

 By default, a custom route table is empty and you add routes as needed\.
 When you use the VPC wizard in the console to create a VPC with an internet gateway, the wizard creates a custom route table and adds a route to the internet gateway\.
 One way to protect your VPC is to leave the main route table in its original default state\.
 Then, explicitly associate each new subnet that you create with one of the custom route tables you've created\.
 This ensures that you explicitly control how each subnet routes traffic\.

 You can add, remove, and modify routes in a custom route table\.
 You can delete a custom route table only if it has no associations\.

-### Subnet Route Table Association<a name="route-table-assocation"></a>
+### Subnet route table association<a name="route-table-assocation"></a>

 Each subnet in your VPC must be associated with a route table\.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table\.
-For more information about viewing your subnet and route table associations, see [Determining Which Subnets and or Gateways Are Explicitly Associated with a Table](WorkWithRouteTables.md#Route_Which_Associations)\.
+For more information about viewing your subnet and route table associations, see [Determining which subnets and or gateways are explicitly associated with a table](WorkWithRouteTables.md#Route_Which_Associations)\.

 Subnets which are in VPCs associated with Outposts can have an additional target type of a local gateway\.
 This is the only routing difference from non\-Outposts subnets\.